yamerooo123/ResearchNBugBountyEncyclopedia/README.md

 Personal scripts.
 Feel free to download or modify the code!<br />
-WTFCloud is CloudFlare detection script.
+<h3>WTFCloud</h3>h3> is CloudFlare detection script.
 It performs DNSlookup and reverse DNSlookup.